flaturtha/CharlieChan/_short-stories/gypsys-warning.md

 "Well," asked Brown, as the old woman climbed back up beside the driver, and Webster moved away from the caravan, "what's your fortune, sir?"

 "I asked her whether it was good or bad," answered Webster, smiling faintly, "and she said I might be inclined to think it bad.
-So I said --- ' I'm off on an important mission which won't fail ---  which mustn't fail --- so I don't propose troubling my head with thoughts of bad fortune.
+So I said --- 'I'm off on an important mission which won't fail ---  which mustn't fail --- so I don't propose troubling my head with thoughts of bad fortune.
 Write it down, and stick it in this envelope.
 I'll read it later.
 He was about to put the letter in his pocket when his eye alighted on the posting-box, and he was struck with a sudden whim.

 "I'll address it to myself," he said, "and post it."

 He took out a fountain pen and wrote the address of a Morecambe hotel, which Brown was afterwards able to recall.
 Then he took a stamp out of his wallet, and dropped the letter into the box.

 "I had a very curious experience in that caravan," he said, after a thoughtful pause.
 "I don't know.
 I suppose it was just my fancy, but somehow I felt that the interior was all familiar.
-And that old woman--"
+And that old woman --- "

 "She's a rum 'un," agreed Brown.